miklevin/MikeLev.in/_posts/2025-01-07-habit-deliberation-ai.md

 ---
 title: "The Speed-Chess Mind: Bridging Habit, Deliberation, and AI"
 permalink: /futureproof/habit-deliberation-ai/
-description: We navigate life through a dynamic interplay of habits, deliberate thought, and rapid "speed-chess" decisions, a process mirrored in how AI models balance pre-trained knowledge with on-the-fly adaptation like RAG.
+description: We navigate life through a dynamic interplay of habits, deliberate thought, and rapid speed-chess decisions, a process mirrored in how AI models balance pre-trained knowledge with on-the-fly adaptation like RAG.
 Journaling, especially during those key morning and evening moments, helps us bridge these modes, moving us from automatic responses to conscious reflection.
-Ultimately, mastering the "speed-chess" mindset – that ability to swiftly integrate ingrained patterns with insightful analysis under pressure – is crucial for both humans and AI, particularly when facing unexpected changes.
+Ultimately, mastering the speed-chess mindset – that ability to swiftly integrate ingrained patterns with insightful analysis under pressure – is crucial for both humans and AI, particularly when facing unexpected changes.
 And that mastery comes from a willingness to deliberately, habitually, put ourselves in learning situations just beyond our comfort zones.
 layout: post
 sort_order: 1
 ---